LousyBook94/LousyBot-GA/SETUP.md

 ### 3. Get Installation ID
 1. Go back to your GitHub App settings
-2. Note the App ID
+2. Note the App ID (found in the main settings page)
 3. In the left sidebar, click "Installations"
-4. Find your installation and note the Installation ID
+4. Click on the installation for the repository where you want to install LousyBot
+5. Look at the URL - it will show `/installations/<INSTALLATION_ID>` where `<INSTALLATION_ID>` is the number you need
+6. Alternatively, the Installation ID is displayed on the installation details page

 ### 4. Configure Secrets
 Add the following secrets to your repository: